China, Ukraine leaders speak for first time since war began

 KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy said he and Chinese leader Xi Jinping had a "long and meaningful" phone conversation Wednesday, their first known contact since Russia invaded Ukraine more than a year ago.

-The phone call, which officials said lasted nearly an hour, was seen as a significant development in efforts to resolve the war.
-It comes two months after Beijing, which has long been aligned with Russia, said it wanted to act as a mediator in the conflict and after Xi visited Moscow last month.
+The phone call lasted nearly an hour and was a significant development that came two months after Beijing, which has long been aligned with Russia, said it wanted to act as a mediator in the war against Ukraine and after Xi visited Moscow last month.

 It also comes as Ukraine is readying its forces for an expected spring counteroffensive.